edaa-org/pyEDAA.ProjectModel/README.md

 * Designs, filesets and files can use absolute or relative paths.
   * `ResolvedPath` returns the resolved absolute path to an object.
 * Projects, designs, filesets and files can be validated (e.g. if the path exists).
-* Projects, designs, filesets and files can hav user-defined attributes.
+* Projects, designs, filesets and files can have user-defined attributes.
   * User-defined attributes are resolved bottom-up.